tardate/LittleCodingKata/README.md

-# 313 Little Coding Katas
+# 314 Little Coding Katas

-> Latest addition:sparkles: [SQLECTRON](./tools/sqlectron) - About SQLECTRON, the open-source SQL client for all dbs and all platforms.
+> Latest addition:sparkles: [Ambient Findability](./design/ambient_findability) - Book notes - Ambient Findability, By Peter Morville, published by O'Reilly

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about